New Condo Law: Updates and Impacts

 In Florida, condominium associations are responsible for enforcing rules and bylaws, collecting fees from condo owners, and overseeing the planned community’s day-to-day operations.
 Recently, new condo laws were passed in the state to address safety issues, building inspections, and the use of reserve funds.
 These new condo laws – Florida Senate Bill 4-D – are expected to bring forth several changes and improvements to condo associations and communities across the state.

-At Prasse-Anderson Law, we enjoy giving guidance and advocacy to clients in community association-related matters.
+At Prasse-Anderson Law Group, we enjoy giving guidance and advocacy to clients in community association-related matters.
 Our experienced Florida community association law attorney is available to discuss your specific situation and inform you about the recently passed condo laws and how they affect both condominium owners and condo associations throughout the state.
 We’re proud to serve clients across Tampa, Florida, and the surrounding areas, including Pinellas and Pasco.

 What Is Senate Bill 4-D?